knjcode/autometa/README.md

 1. Extract "A1" cell value as "Template ID" from each Excel worksheet
 2. Extract all cells value according to [Template ID].csv
 3. Embed these values into [Template ID].ejs
-4. Save as FileName specified in Excel worksheet
+4. Save as FileName specified in an Excel worksheet

 ## Installation